AayushGarg-1905/Flix-And-Pix/README.md

 # Flix-And-Pix
-This repo has been created for the website Flix and Pix that has been created to fetch movies from the API and display it.
+This repo has been created for the website Flix & Pix that has been created to fetch movies from the API and display it.

 ## How To Run
 Link: